hhussain04/Turtle-AI-Script/README.md

 3. The API returns turtle graphics commands
 4. The script filters and validates these commands
 5. Valid commands are executed to draw the shape

-## Safety and Security

-- The script uses environment variables to keep the API key secure
-- Only specific turtle commands are allowed to ensure safe execution

 ## Contributing